 We spend a great deal of time thinking about the past and the future.
 Mindfulness teaches you to think about the here and now.
 We talked briefly about how mindfulness allows you to be grateful.
-Here is a perfect way to express mindfulness and gratitude by infusing it into your meditation practice to get into the habit of gratitude.
+Here is a perfect way to express mindfulness and gratitude by infusing them into your meditation practice to get into the habit of gratitude.

 Sit quietly and think about at least 5 things you are grateful for.
 As you think of each one, picture it in your mind.
 Doing this every day helps to rewire your brain to be more positive.

 Learning to practice gratitude can be life-changing.
 Not only do you learn to appreciate the things you took for granted before, but you also enhance your happiness and the feeling of well-being.

 This is due in part, to the fact that your brain changes the more you practice gratitude.
 Gratitude allows you to break free of selfishness.

-Gratitude does not mean you have to receive presents to be happy.
-Gratitude is about appreciating all the little things that life has to offer and passing that gratitude on to others.
+Being grateful does not mean you have to receive presents to be happy.
+The art of gratitude is about appreciating all the little things that life has to offer and passing that gratitude on to others.

 “Gratitude is the key to a happy life that we possess in our hands since if we are not grateful, no matter how much we have, we will not be content — because we will always want to acquire something new or different.” ~ Br.
 David Steindl-Rast